US-led intervention in Iraq (2014–2021): October 2014

 On 3 October 2014, the Australian government authorized airstrikes on ISIL in Iraq (see Operation Okra).
 On 2 October, Denmark's Parliament authorized airstrikes on ISIL in Iraq (see section 'Airstrikes').

 On 7 October, the Canadian Parliament voted in favour of Canadian airstrikes against ISIL (see Operation Impact).

 On 11 October, 10,000 ISIL troops headed from Mosul and Syria toward the Iraqi capital city of Baghdad, and ISIL stood on the verge of taking the whole of Al Anbar Governorate just west of Baghdad.
-The provincial council's deputy head, Al-Issawi, said they then requested Iraq's government to ask the U.S. to bring in ground forces; the Iraqi government however squarely denied to have received such demand from Anbar.
+The provincial council's deputy head, Al-Issawi, said they then requested Iraq's government to ask the U.S. to bring in ground forces; the Iraqi government however squarely denied having received such demand from Anbar.
 12 October, ISIL came within 25 km (15.5 miles) of the Baghdad airport, U.S. General Dempsey reported.
 The U.S. then deployed low-flying Apache attack helicopters to keep ISIL at bay.

 By 22 October, the U.S. had spent $424 million on both of its bombing campaigns against ISIL in Iraq and Syria.